ZainRizvi/ZainRizvi.github.io/_posts/2019-11-08-jupyter-notebooks-best-practices-use-virtual-environments.md

 We'll do this by creating an isolated python virtual environment for each notebook, so that each notebooks runs inside it's own environment.

-If you're using Google's [AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks/), the scripts below will allow you to keep using the awesome deep learning packages that come pre-installed on them, while isolating your different notebooks from any new packages you install for any of them.
+If you're using Google's [AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks/), the scripts below will allow you to keep using the awesome deep learning packages that come pre-installed on them, while isolating each of your notebooks from any new packages you install for any other notebook.

 # Why does it matter?